Triticum turgidum turanicum

 Common Name: Khurasan Wheat

-Triticum turgidum turanicum is a Annual up to 1.20 metres tall.
+Triticum turgidum turanicum is an annual plant that can grow up to 1.20 metres tall.

 Europe - Mediterranean to W. Asia - Iran.